-Ilana Gershon asked seven editors for their insights on questions that authors of books commonly ask.
+Ilana Gershon, a contributing editor for the Society for Linguistic Anthropology, asked seven editors for their insights on questions that authors of books commonly ask.
 Five are press editors (Berghahn, Chicago, Indiana, Princeton, Stanford) and two are series editors.
 This month’s column explores the following question:

 What type of guidance should an author expect in working with an editor?